rcl-ssl/docs/workloads/stand-alone.md

 SSL/TLS Certificates will expire within 90 days.
 Follow these instructions to renew the certificate.

+### 3.1 Manual Renewal

-- Delete the SSL/TLS certificate in the RCL Portal
+- Delete the SSL/TLS certificate in the RCL SSL Portal just before it expires
 - Create a new certificate using the 'Stand Alone' or 'Stand Alone SAN' option
 - Remove the old certificate and re-install the new one in your web server

+### 3.2 Automatic Renewal

+Automatic certificate renewal is only supported with the [HTTP Challenge Type](./stand-alone.md#completing-the-http-challenge).
+You can use [RCL SSL HTTP AutoRenew](/httpautorenew/httpautorenew.md) to automatically renew certificates created with the HTTP challenge.